-The creation of the Researcher Development Centre (RDC) is a result of the contributions made by both past and present researchers of NUI Galway.
+The creation of the Researcher Development Centre (RDC) is a result of the contributions made by both past and present researchers of the University of Galway.
 Through participation in surveys, focus groups, past staff associations, committees, taskforces and personal creativity researchers identified their own needs for both personal and continuing professional development (CPD) and for having more than one career option - either within or beyond academia.
 Staff at the RDC work with researchers to make sure the training and CPD opportunities fit the needs of researchers.
-Researchers are encouraged to engage with staff of the RDC at the start of their research career and/or throughout their NUI Galway journey, to build their personal portfolio of skills, knowledge and behaviours.
+Researchers are encouraged to engage with staff of the RDC at the start of their research career and/or throughout their journey at the University of Galway, to build their personal portfolio of skills, knowledge and behaviours.